Egypt Travel Cost Guide 2026: What Will You Actually Spend?

 Route / ModeCost (USD)Notes

-Cairo Metro (per ride)<$0.10World’s most affordable metro — use it in Cairo
+Cairo Metro (per ride)<$0.10One of the world’s most affordable metro systems

-Local taxi (short Cairo ride)$1–3Always agree on the price before or use the Uber/Careem app
+Local taxi (short Cairo ride)$1–3Agree on the fare beforehand or use Uber/Careem

-Cairo → Luxor (train, 1st class)$8–15Overnight sleeper recommended for comfort
+Cairo → Luxor (train, 1st class)$8–15Overnight sleeper trains offer extra comfort

-Felucca (Aswan, per hour)$10–20Negotiate before boarding; beautiful sunset option
+Felucca (Aswan, per hour)$10–20Negotiate the fare before boarding

 Cost of Visa, SIM Card, and Travel Insurance